Abhinav884/Breast-Cancer-Predictor/README.md

-# Breast cancer diagnosis predictor
+# Breast Cancer Predictor

 ## Overview

-The Breast Cancer Diagnosis Predictor is a machine learning-powered web application designed to assist in the early detection of breast cancer.
-Based on diagnostic measurements, the app predicts whether a breast mass is benign or malignant and displays the results with clear visualizations.
-It provides a visual representation of the input data using a radar chart and displays the predicted diagnosis and probability of being benign or malignant.
+The Breast Cancer Predictor is a machine learning-powered web application designed to assist in the early detection of breast cancer.
+Based on diagnostic measurements, the app predicts whether a breast mass is benign or malignant and displays the results with clear visualizations of the input data using a radar chart and displays the predicted diagnosis and probability of being benign or malignant.

 ## Features